 To streamline patient care, the STHS ER Monte Cristo was built with a separate entrance for ambulances.

 With the recent grand opening of STHS ER Monte Cristo, people who live in more rural parts of the county now have access to emergency care.
 The ER at the South Texas Health System provides 24-hour emergency care every day of the year.
-The ER is staffed with the same medical personnel and equipped with the same diagnostic technology available in South Texas Health System's hospital-based emergency rooms.
+The ER is staffed with the same medical personnel and equipped with the same diagnostic technology available in South Texas Health System's emergency rooms attached to hospitals.

 STHS Director for Ambulatory Services, Conrad Brown, MS, RN, says the new ER will make a difference for people who live further away from the hospital and need care.
-“We are an actual ER and take care of all conditions the hospital-based ERs handle, but our turnaround time can be quicker because we do not have inpatients,” says Brown.
+“We are an actual ER and take care of all conditions the ERs attached to hospitals handle, but our turnaround time can be quicker because we do not have inpatients,” says Brown.
 “A laboratory is onsite, as are a CT scanner and X-ray so tests can be completed fairly quickly.
-All medical documentation is on the same system as our hospitals, so if a patient is admitted, the hospital already has the information on record.”
+All medical documentation is on the same system as our hospitals, so if a patient is admitted as an inpatient, the hospital already has the information on record.”

 Another plus is that the laboratory and radiology services are available to the public on a walk-in basis.
 “For example, if someone’s doctor orders an X-ray, CT scan or blood test, the person can come here with their doctor’s note and we can do it for them.
 The results will be available in the system so the doctor can access it from any of the hospitals,” says Brown.